zentrocdot/LazyImageUpscaler/README.md

 </i>.</p>

 > [!NOTE]
-> <p align="justify">I assume in all descriptions that a computer system with Linux is
+> <p align="justify">I assume in all descriptions that a computer system with
-> used as the installed Linux operating system.
+> <i>Linux</i> as operating system is used.
 Basic knowledge of installing software
-> is a prerequisite, as is the use of terminal emulators.</p>
+> on such a computer system is a prerequisite, as is the use of terminal emulators.</p>

 ## Introduction